Hundreds of inmates relocated after Texas prison uprising

 The situation was largely under control by Saturday but as many as 2,800 inmates will have to be moved, the U.S. Bureau of Prisons said in statement published by KGBT.

-In a statement, the American Civil Liberties Union of Texas said its 2014 report on five CAR prisons in the state showed their conditions fell well Bureau of Prisons standards

-"Though not surprised, we are saddened by the events in Raymondville and hope they can be a catalyst for the changes we have demanded in our report," the ACLU said.

-A Bureau of Prisons spokesman did not immediately return a call for comment.
+A Bureau of Prisons spokesman did not immediately return a call for further comment on Sunday.